rich-newman/typescript-analyzer-eslint-prettier/docs/setupangular.md

 4. Install these npm packages.
 Rightclick ClientApp in Solution Explorer/Open in Terminal, then in the terminal that appears execute the command `npm i`.
 5. Create a new [local configuration file](localconfiguration.md) called .eslintrc.js in the project in the ClientApp folder.
 To do this rightclick the ClientApp folder in Solution Explorer, Add/New Item..., JavaScript File, enter .eslintrc.js in the Name: box, and click Add.
 6. Copy the [file contents on this link](setupangularconfig.md) into your new file and save.
 This is the usual default configuration file for the TypeScript Analyzer modified to enable the Angular plugin.
 The actual changes made are [detailed in another article](setupangularchangestodefaultconfig.md).
-7. **Go to Tools/Options/TypeScript Analyzer/ESLint and under File extensions to lint add ',html' to the existing list.**  After the change the 'File extensions to lint' setting should look like 'js,jsx,ts,tsx,mjs,cjs,html'.
+7. **Go to Tools/Options/TypeScript Analyzer/ESLint and under 'File extensions to lint' add ',html' to the existing list.**  After the change the 'File extensions to lint' setting should look like 'js,jsx,ts,tsx,mjs,cjs,html'.

 ### Testing the ASP.NET Core with Angular project